hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 [^1]: Open Google Chrome and on the Url bar type `chrome://extensions`.
 Look for `violette-staging-no-summarization.crx`.
 Get the file and then drop it on the Chrome extension area.
 Press the `Add` button and you're done.

-[^2]: Multi staged code examples are divided into a series of an ordered set of code stages, such that each code stage builds upon, and in relation to, preceding code stages.
-Each code stage code fragments captures a subset of the given Java code example’s behavior.
+[^2]: Multi staged code examples are divided into an ordered set of code stages, such that each code stage builds upon, and in relation to, preceding code stages.
+Each code stage is a code fragment that captures a subset of the given Java code example’s behavior.

 [^3]: This button is located on the top right corner of Violette.
 Each stage is represented as __named__ button.
 Stages are presented in ascending order; i.e., starting from `0` to `n` where `n` is the maximum number of stages that can be extracted from the code example.